The following blog post is sponsored by Structural Elements®.

 Rest days have mechanical, metabolic, and mental benefits.
 Depending on training intensity and overall volume, taking a rest day (or days) is essential to both injury prevention and athletic performance.
 Fitness gains are the product of work + recovery.
 If the training volume exceeds the body’s ability to recover between efforts, athletes can suffer from metabolic debt.
 If soft tissue doesn’t have the resources it needs to repair, it can result in tendon injuries, muscle strains, and even stress fractures.

 True rest days should not involve any metabolic loading or high heart rate activity.
 Remember, the heart is also a muscle, and it needs time to recover as well.
 On true rest days, doing low heart rate, low intensity activities is still fine.
 In fact, sitting or lying on the couch all day can lead to muscle tightening and restricted blood flow, which will delay recovery.
 Using a foam roller, percussion massage gun, or pneumatic compression boots are all great ways to improve blood flow without changing the heart rate.
-Practices like yoga, meditation, and stretching should be gentle and restorative.
+Practices like yoga, meditation, and stretching should be gentle and restorative in order to see rest day benefits.
 Use these to help the mind recover as well as the body.
 Blood flow restriction is another tool that can be beneficial.
 This first deprives tissue of blood flow to create oxygen debt, then when released, oxygen floods the area with fresh blood supply.
 This can be repeated on several body parts to improve recovery time, again without additional stress on the heart.

 Getting massage, acupuncture, chiropractic, or physical therapy can also be a good use of a rest day, but might be even more effective if done after a run on a training day and then use the day after your treatment to recover from the treatment.